openmindculture/react-dataviz-demo/README.md

 We should not commit build artifacts like the `dist` folder to our repository to avoid redundancies and inconsistencies.
 Instead, we should use GitHub actions to build and deploy this dist folder to GitHub Pages.
 This works similar to a Netlify deployment.
 GitHub has a workflow for deploying Vite apps.

 The most simple, stable, and best-practice way to deploy a Vite React app as a GitHub Page is to use the `actions/deploy-pages` GitHub Action along with Vite's configuration for GitHub Pages.
 Using `actions/deploy-pages` in `deploy.yml` is safe after a build step, and the implicit `github_token: ${{ secrets.GITHUB_TOKEN }}` absolutely suffices for deploying to GitHub Pages.
 We do not need to configure this token explicitly for `actions/deploy-pages` or other official GitHub Pages actions.
-However, we should provide a `homepage` setting in `package.json` explicitly defining the implied default URL like `"homepage": "https://<username>.github.io/<repository-name>/"`.
+While it was suggested that we should provide a `homepage` setting in `package.json` explicitly defining the implied default URL like `"homepage": "https://<username>.github.io/<repository-name>/"`, it turned out that's unecessary unless we want to run a local `gh-pages` npm package.

 ### GitHub Pages Configuration in Repository Settings